jbhunt/nptracer/README.md

-insertionDepth = 3.6 # Depth of insertion along the trajectory of the insertion (in mm) insertionAngle = 6 # Angle of insertion (in degrees) skullThickness = 0.3 # Assumed thickness of the skull (in mm) labels, points, transformed = npt.localizeUnits(
+insertionDepth = 3.6 # Depth of insertion along the trajectory of the insertion (in mm) insertionAngle = 6 # Angle of insertion (in degrees) skullThickness = 0.3 # Assumed thickness of the skull (in mm) labels, points, transformed = npt.localizeUnitsWithInsertionParameters(
     kilosortOutputFolder=kilosortOutputFolder,
     insertionPoint=insertionPoint,
     insertionDepth=insertionDepth,